-You’ve just bought your new kayak and you’re looking for a way to get it home?
-You don’t have a roof rack so how are you going to transport your first kayak?
+You’ve just bought your new kayak and you’re looking for a way to transport your kayak without a roof rack?
+You don’t have a roof rack or kayak trailer so how are you going to transport your first kayak?
 Obviously if you have an inflatable kayak, you may not need to consider these other methods, as it can fit in your trunk.

 There are plenty of options for kayak trailers and racks if you have the cash to splash but what if you don’t?
-Or maybe you’re just looking for a temporary solution so you can transport your kayak from A to B until you can decide on a more permanent method of transportation.
+Or maybe you’re just looking for a temporary solution so you can transport a kayak without a roof rack until you can decide on a more permanent method of transportation.

 If you DO have a roof rack, check out our other guide on strapping kayaks to car roof racks.

 What You’ll Need